microsoft/moaw/workshops/fabric-e2e-scenario/workshop.md

 ---
 ## Exploring the SQL endpoint
 ### What we will cover
-This session covers the SQL-based experience with Microsoft Fabric.
-The Serengeti dataset is a collection of wildlife images captured by camera traps in the Serengeti National Park in Tanzania.The goal of this session is to run SQL scripts, model the data and run measures.
+This section covers the SQL-based experience with Microsoft Fabric.
+The goal of this section is to run SQL scripts, model the data and run measures.

 ### Milestone 1: Load your dataset